post updated 1/19/22

 - Why THC-O Acetate is legal

 Since hemp became federally legal in 2018, plant enthusiasts have been itching to go beyond CBD.
 After all, hemp contains hundreds of cannabinoids with different functions and effects.
 Why stop at CBD when US law specifies hemp, its extracts, AND derivatives are fair game?
 Plus, after CBD quickly saturated the market and diminished in value, many entrepreneurs looked towards the next big thing.

-Enter Delta-8 THC, the most popular hemp product today, followed by Delta-10 THC, and now THC-O Acetate (THCOA).
-While not the sexiest of names, THCOA promises to rival the deltas above for the hottest new hemp derivative that’s free from regulatory oversight (for now).
+Enter Delta-8 THC, the most popular hemp product today, followed by Delta-10 THC, and now THC-O Acetate (THCOa).
+While not the sexiest of names, THCOa promises to rival the deltas for the hottest new hemp derivative that’s free from regulatory oversight (for now).

 Here we sit with Matthew to get the inside scoop about this brand new THC ester, why he loves it, and what he thinks innovative brands must do before offering THC-O Acetate to consumers.

 ACS: Talk to us about THC-O Acetate.
 How long have scientists known about it?

 MG: It’s essential to note THC-O Acetate does not naturally occur in hemp or cannabis plants.
 It’s not a THC isomer like Delta-8 or Delta-10.
 It’s a derivative of hemp product.

 The first time I saw THCOa produced was in the 1970s.
 But the process was different then.
 Scientists didn’t have access to the technology we have today.
 They were conducting what I might call “obscure street synthesis.”
 Since then, the compound has primarily gone unstudied–that is until the Farm Bill passed.

 ACS: What changed after the 2018 Farm Bill?